 Being a competent furniture maker is very much about attention to detail in the construction process, however many woodworkers let themselves down with their finish.
-This two day course addresses how to get a high quality finish even without spraying facilities or using some of the very hard wearing but toxic products on the market.
+This two day course addresses how to get a high quality finish even without spraying facilities or using some of the very hard wearing yet toxic products on the market.

 You will make six Ash wood sample pieces and apply different finishes to each one.
 They will demonstrate four different sheen levels (ultra matt, matt, satin and gloss) and will incorporate both interior and exterior finishes as well as water based, oil and wax finishes.
 You will prepare a grain filled sample, thus creating a “flat finish”, choosing a colour to either blend with the Ash or contrast thereby creating a decorative feature.
 You will also create a stained sample, choosing from a selection of colours.